Improving Long-Term Care Using AI-powered Simulations

 Solution

-The team is designing a four-step program that guides learners through a full authentic case, including:
+The team has designed a four-step program that guides learners through a full authentic case, including:

 1. Introduction where they receive a refresher on the 4Ms framework;